 Simpson, Robert H., Papers, 1916-1921, (C3824)

-Diplomas of Robert H. Simpson from the public schools and University High School, Columbia, MO; photograph of Boone County Hospital where Simpson was a staff doctor; and newspaper clippings about doctors who trained at the University of Missouri.
+The papers contain diplomas of Robert H. Simpson from the public schools and University High School, Columbia, Missouri; photograph of Boone County Hospital where Simpson was a staff doctor; and newspaper clippings about doctors who trained at the University of Missouri.

 Smith, Robert C., Papers, 1954-1981, (CA6345)